 It has been proven time and time again, diverse teams are remarkably more effective than teams who have the same experiences and perspectives.
 But, this is not limited to gender and ethnicity.
 Diverse teams also means different backgrounds, skill sets and different ways of thinking.

 A new Deloitte survey estimates that 63% of millennials would consider quitting if their employer didn’t value diversity and inclusion.
 Employers who want to execute more diverse, inclusive recruiting strategies must simultaneously engage with wider, more diverse candidate pools while designing recruiting processes that root out bias and promote inclusion.

 Today it’s impossible to deny the strategic value of diverse teams supported within an inclusive environment.
-A Wall Street Journal study clearly shows the stocks of companies that score well on diversity metrics outperform those who score poorly in both the short and long term.
+A Wall Street Journal study clearly shows the stocks of companies that score well on Diversity Recruiting Metrics outperform those who score poorly in both the short and long term.

 “A diverse workforce promotes fresh, innovative thinking that translates into a competitive advantage, which in turn translates into winning products for our customers,” said Mary Barra, chairwoman and chief executive at General Motors Co.

 McKinsey conducted a study showing firms with the most gender diversity at the executive level are more profitable than those that do not have as much gender diversity.
 Leaning toward blind recruiting seems to be the most logical solution, but is this method actually gender blind?
 Unfortunately, simply removing names from CVs or resumes is not enough to remove our subconscious biases and hire these profitable diverse teams.

 Diversity Recruiting as a Strategy